kurtkaiser/minimal-mistakes/_posts/2015-02-16-starting-google-classroom.md

 tags: [classroom, education-technology]
 ---

-##Simple step by step on getting started.
+##imple step by step on getting started.

 Google Classroom is a powerful tool for teachers.
 Not even a year old yet, its growth has been exponential due to its versatility.
 A paperless, a buzz word that seemed more like a distant fantasy, is much closer to reality because of Google Classroom.